mnemosyne1/warsaw_bus/README.md

 ## Known issues:
 - Timetables don't save when they were downloaded – can work improperly when timetables are changed
-- Punctuality check will not work with downloaded data if the day is changing during the observed period
+- [Punctuality check](analiser_time.py) will not work with downloaded data if the day is changing during the observed period
 - Warsaw API + GPS systems in buses are doing a lot of silly things, so probably some of them also can cause unexpected behaviours
 - Scripts generally don't check what they get, so if they're given nonsense they'll work on it – and produce nonsense
-- Calculating the speed in [analiser_speeed.py](analiser_speed.py) is quite (time mostly consumed by the geodesic function if I'm not mistaken)
+- Calculating the speed in [analiser_speeed.py](analiser_speed.py) is quite long (time mostly consumed by the geodesic function if I'm not mistaken)
 - ...